vituscze/norri/README.md

 we'll implement a helper template to convert from one representation to the other.

-Here's how the encoding (see previous section):
+Here's the encoding (see previous section):

     Nil       ==  __data<0, __dummy>
     Cons a b  ==  __data<1, __dummy, a, b>